zalibhai2121/Flix/README.md

 ### Notes
 The challenges i encountered were mostly in the settings i had on my xcode.
 So for my app to run and work i had to do a lot of cleaning

+My Xcode doesnt like commiting to github right now so commited changes unconventionally